contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 bfc750736007c307827ae5012755085ca6591f3ac3ac0b707d2befd00e5d1621
 ```

-After you start the two containers, the scheduler schedules them using the
+After running two containers, scheduler will schedule these containers using the
-scheduling algorithm `bin-packing` or `spread` If the two containers are not placed on
+scheduling algorithm `bin-packing` or `spread`, and if they are not placed on
-different nodes, start more containers until the some nodes appear on both containers.
+different nodes, feel free to start more containers to see the distribution.

-To see which containers get scheduled on which node, use the `docker ps` command:

 ```
 vagrant@tutorial-node1:~$ docker ps